topeogunleye/oop-school-library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # oop-school-library
-> oop school library app with Ruby programming language where students can list and create books, students or teachers.
+> oop school library app where users can create and list books, students or teachers.

 ## Built With